rebelsky/csc207c/_readings/designing-data-structures.md

 different pieces of memory.
 I will usually refer to this as a "*linked*" approach, since we make links between different pieces.

-Your choice of a basic approach should then guide how you *implement* each of the methods from the ADT.
+Your choice of a basic approach should then guide the *algorithms* you use as you implement each of the methods from the ADT.
 If you have chosen the array-based approach, you will need to consider how to achieve each method by indexing into the array and perhaps moving elements around in the array.
 If you have chosen the linked approach,